hodgestar/qutip-asqsqis-2022/README.md

 3. Check that everything is working by running the `smoke-test.ipynb` Jupyter notebook.

+4. If you need to view QuTiP circuits, follow the instructions for installing TeX and ImageMagick at the end.

 There are instructions for what to do if you get stuck further down.

 Don't panic, have fun and see you in Kigali!